HenryHK/blog-repo/source/About/index.md

 ### About me

-* I'm a programmer using Java, Python, Node, Golang, and with great interest in functional programming
+* I'm a programmer using Java, Python, Node, Golang, and with great interest in functional programming.

-* I'm currently a part-time _Quant Developer_ at BFJ Funds in Sydney.
+* I'm currently a _consultant_@Servian in Sydney.

-* I'm currently a master of IT student in the University of Sydney

-* I gained my bachelor degree of Computer Science from the University of Hong Kong

-* I was born in Shandong, China and spent my first 18 years there.
+* Master of IT&IT Management@USYD, Bachelor of Computer Science@HKU.

+* 18 years@Mainland, China; 4 years in HK; now in Sydney, Australia.

 Hopefully, this blog can share some interesting things or you can find something helpful here.